LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## SET instruction – SET the accumulator register
+## NEG instruction – NEGate Accumulator register
 Binary form:  1111 0011 \
-Operation:  A <- 1 \
+Operation:  A <- 0-A \
-Example: SET
+Example: NEG

-It is an instruction added by me that sets the contents of the Accumulator Register to one.
+It is an instruction added by me that performs the negation of the contents of the Accumulator Register by subtracting values ​​stored in the accumulator from zero, the result is stored in the Accumulator register.
 It is an instruction that has no parameters, so it is an extended instruction.

-The timing diagram for the SET instruction is as follows:
+The timing diagram for the NEG instruction is as follows:

 ![ Figure 21 ](/Pictures/Figure21.png)